livepeer/streamer/README.md

-# stream-monitor
+# Livepeer "Streamer"

-A tool to exercise Livepeer e2e by continuously running test streams, monitoring their output, and surfacing the resulting metrics to prometheus.
+A tool to exercise Livepeer e2e by continuously running test streams, monitoring their output.

 ## Running